ScoreMatchingRiesz: Score Matching for Debiased Machine Learning and Policy Path Estimation: Introduction

 \section{Introduction}

-Estimating the Riesz representer is a core problem in debiased machine learning for causal inference and structural parameter estimation \citep{Chernozhukov2022automaticdebiased}.
-For example, in average treatment effect (ATE) estimation, the Riesz representer corresponds to the inverse propensity score, and accurate estimation of this representer leads to accurate ATE estimation.
-This study proposes Riesz representer estimation methods using score matching, a score estimation approach that has been developed in the recent diffusion model literature \citep{Song2020generativemodeling}.
+Estimating the Riesz representer is a central problem in debiased machine learning for causal inference and structural parameter estimation \citep{Chernozhukov2022automaticdebiased}.
+For example, in average treatment effect (ATE) estimation, the Riesz representer corresponds to inverse propensity score weights, and accurate estimation of this representer is essential for accurate ATE estimation. \emph{Score matching} refers to methods for estimating the score, the derivative of a log density with respect to a variable.
+Score matching has recently attracted renewed attention through the diffusion model literature \citep{Song2020generativemodeling}.

-There are two benefits to using score matching.
-First, the score directly corresponds to the Riesz representer in average marginal effect (AME) estimation.
-Therefore, we can directly employ sophisticated score matching methods from the diffusion model literature to estimate the AME.
-Second, in several applications, such as ATE estimation and average policy effect (APE) estimation, we can model the Riesz representer as an exponential function of a sum of scores.
-This representation enables us to connect the AME to these other applications, which enhances the interpretability of the method.

-Various methods for Riesz representer estimation have been proposed, including Riesz regression \citet{Chernozhukov2021automaticdebiased,Chernozhukov2022riesznet}, nearest neighbor matching \citep{Kato2025nearestneighbor,Lin2023estimationbased}, and covariate balancing \citep{Zhao2019covariatebalancing,BrunsSmith2025augmentedbalancing,Kato2025unifiedtheory}.
-As \citet{Kato2025directbias} points out, Riesz representer estimation is closely connected to direct density ratio estimation (DRE), in which we estimate the ratio between two probability densities by directly minimizing a single empirical risk functional \citep{Sugiyama2012densityratio}.
-For example, in ATE estimation, the Riesz representer corresponds to the inverse propensity score, which can also be written as the ratio between the marginal covariate density and the covariate density conditional on treatment.
-In fact, Riesz regression takes a form that is equivalent to LSIF in \citet{Kanamori2009aleastsquares} in several applications, such as ATE estimation and covariate shift adaptation \citep{Chernozhukov2025automaticdebiased,Kato2024doubledebiasedcovariateshift,Shimodaira2000improvingpredictive,Kanamori2009aleastsquares}.

-In DRE, serious overfitting issues have been reported, including train loss hacking \citep{Kato2021nonnegativebregman}, the density-chasm problem \citep{Rhodes2020telescopingdensityratio}, and the support-chasm problem.
-To address these issues, \citet{Rhodes2020telescopingdensityratio} proposes telescoping density ratios, which model the density ratio as a product of multiple intermediate density ratios.
-These overfitting issues also arise in Riesz representer estimation, and given the close relationship between the Riesz representer and density ratios in many applications, we can employ telescoping density ratios to improve performance in Riesz representer estimation.

-When there are infinitely many intermediate density ratios in telescoping density ratios, we can approximate the log density ratio by an integral of time score functions \citep{Choi2022densityratio}.
-Time score functions can be learned by score matching in the diffusion model literature \citep{Song2020generativemodeling,Song2020improvedtechniques,Song2021scorebasedgenerative,Song2021maximumlikelihood}.
-Using these techniques, this approximation allows us to train a density ratio model effectively while mitigating overfitting.